tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

 ## Error Codes

-The [U/W FOCAL Manual][uwfm] gives a somewhat different error code table than the one in the [U/W FOCAL reference cards][uwfr].
+The [U/W FOCAL Manual][uwfm] gives a somewhat different error code table than the one on `CARD4.DA` of the [U/W FOCAL reference cards][uwfr].
 For the most part, the latter is just a simple superset of the former, and both apply.
 In some cases, though, the two tables differ, or one of them differs from the `UWF16K` program we ship on the OS/8 system disk.